get-convex/convex-docs/docs/dashboard/deployments/logs.md

 ### Filter logs

-Use the "Search logs..." text box on the top of the page to filter log text.
+Use the "Filter logs..." text box on the top of the page to filter log text.

 You can use the “Functions” drop-down list to include or exclude functions from the results.